mpashkovskiy/express-oas-generator/README.md

   ['User', 'Student'],
   ['users', 'students'],
   ['production'],
-  true
+  true,
+  SPEC_OUTPUT_FILE_BEHAVIOR.RECREATE
 )
 ```

-where last five parameters are:
+where the last parameters are:
 * 'path/to/a/file/filename.json' - (Optional) path to a file and file name, if missing module won't write spec to the disc
 * 60 * 1000 - (Optional) write interval in milliseconds (default: 10 seconds)
 * 'api-docs' - (Optional) Swagger UI path for your REST API (default: api-docs)